AbeTavarez/LearningReact/README.md

 `export default MyModule;` // exports a single value `export { component1, component2 };`

+### What is a component ?

+  - In its most basic definition, a Component is a React class or function that returns some HTML or (JSX).

+  - Components allow you to create individual elements of a page.

+  - Components can have their own logic, style, props and state.

+  - Components can be nested inside of another.

+  - We want to create Components that can be easily reused.

+  - Components can be configure e.g. by using the props system.

-## What is JSX ?
+### What is JSX ?

-JSX is a XML-like syntax extension to ECMAScript (the acronym stands for JavaScript XML).
-Basically it just provides syntactic sugar for the React.createElement() function, giving us expressiveness of JavaScript along with HTML like template syntax.
+ - JSX is a XML-like syntax extension to ECMAScript (the acronym stands for JavaScript XML).

+ - Basically it just provides syntactic sugar for the React.createElement() function, giving us expressiveness of JavaScript along with HTML like template syntax.

+### JSX vs HTML

+ - JSX use different syntax for adding styling to a component.

+ - Instead of `class='container'`, JSX uses `className='container'`

+ - JSX inline styling:
+    `<div> style={{ backgroundColor: 'blue' }}> </div>`

+ - For any JSX property use double quotes:
+    `<input id="name" type="text"/>`

+ - JSX can reference JavaScript variables:
+    `const myVariable = 'Click me!'`
+    `<button>{myVariable}</button>`

+ - Entire objects are NOT valid as a React child.

-## Expressions and Conditionals in JSX
+### Expressions and Conditionals in JSX
  - We can use any JavaScript expression inside { } curly brackets.

  - We can use regular if statements or ternary expression to show different data.

 ```function App() {